 - 1. Area and Personnel Monitoring.
 When there is reason to believe that concentration of a hazardous chemical in a laboratory is in excess of an action level or permissible exposure limit or when an employee exhibits signs and symptoms of exposure to a particular chemical used or stored in the laboratory, personal and area monitoring will be performed.
-The results will be sent to the personnel involved and a copy will be kept by the Safety Officer in accordance with 29 CFR 1910.20. - 2.
+The results will be sent to the personnel involved and a copy will be kept by the Environmental Safety and Health Department in accordance with 29 CFR 1910.20. - 2.
 Medical Consultations and Examinations.
-When medical surveillance is required, the licensed physician will supply the employee with the appropriate results and send notification to the Safety Officer indicating that the tests/exams were performed and detailing the recommendations made.
-The Safety Officer will keep this record on file and the physician will keep the actual results, both in accordance with 29 CFR 1910.20. - 3.
+When medical surveillance is required, the licensed physician will supply the employee with the appropriate results and send notification to the Environmental Safety and Health Department indicating that the tests/exams were performed and detailing the recommendations made.
+The Environmental Safety and Health Department will keep this record on file and the physician will keep the actual results, both in accordance with 29 CFR 1910.20. - 3.
 Laboratory Safety Inspections.
-Records of periodic laboratory safety inspections will be kept by the Safety Officer.
+Records of periodic laboratory safety inspections will be kept by the Environmental Safety and Health Department.
 This includes general laboratory safety, emergency safety equipment and engineering controls inspections. - 4.
-Hazardous Chemical Receiving Logs and MSDS Information: Copies of information obtained when hazardous chemicals are received by UMBC departments should be sent to the Safety Officer who is also the UMBC Right-to-Know Program coordinator.
-All questions concerning the labeling of chemicals and maintenance of the MSDS files may be referred to the Safety Officer or his designee. - Employee Training: Copies of acknowledgment forms that describe the content and date of department training and which are signed by each attending employee shall be maintained by the employee=s department. - Employee Complaint/Incident Reports: All employee complaints and the investigation results will be maintained by the Safety Officer.
-Appropriate information will be collected using the Incident Report completed by the Safety Officer and other appropriate records. - 7.
-HAZMAT Information: All recommendations regarding HAZMAT will be maintained by the Safety Officer.
+Hazardous Chemical Receiving Logs and SDS Information: Copies of information obtained when hazardous chemicals are received by UMBC departments should be sent to the Environmental Safety and Health Department who is also the UMBC Right-to-Know Program coordinator.
+All questions concerning the labeling of chemicals and maintenance of the SDS files may be referred to the Environmental Safety and Health Department or their designee. - 5.
+Employee Training: Copies of acknowledgement forms that describe the content and date of department training and which are signed by each attending employee shall be maintained by the employee's department. - 6.
+Employee Complaint/Incident Reports: All employee complaints and the investigation results will be maintained by the Environmental Safety and Health Department.
+Appropriate information will be collected using the Incident Report completed by the Environmental Safety and Health Department and other appropriate records.

+- 7. HAZMAT Information: All recommendations regarding hazardous materials (HAZMAT) will be maintained by the Environmental Safety and Health Department.
 This includes information provided by the investigators, committee recommendations for safe use of chemicals and other appropriate information supplied by the committee. - 8.
 Hazardous Chemical Inventory: The Internal Audit Office requires that user departments prepare annual inventories of hazardous chemicals.
-This University of Maryland Baltimore County Office of Environmental Safety & Health Phone 410 455-2918 Fax 410 455-1166 Revised 01/2019 is mandated by OSHA Standard 29 CFR 1910.1200 and the Environmental Protection Agency Right-to-Know Law.
-Copies of each department=s hazardous chemical inventory must be forwarded to the Office of Environmental Safety and Health prior to the end of the calendar year.
-This information will be furnished to the Maryland Department of the Environment and must be readily available to police, fire and emergency services personnel.
+This is mandated by OSHA Standard 29 CFR 1910.1200 and the Environmental Protection Agency Right-to-Know Law.
+Copies of each department's hazardous chemical inventory must be forwarded to the Office of Environmental Safety and Health prior to the end of the calendar year.
+This information will be furnished upon request to the Maryland Department of the Environment and must be readily available to police, fire, and emergency services personnel.
 Inventories must include: chemical name, room number, department, building and quantity.